DOWNLOAD THE GUIDELINES AS A PDFIPPY GUIDELINES

 HOW WE COMMUNICATE

 We will send a confirmation email upon receiving your books to the email address listed in your entry, as well as entry news, judging updates, and the final results announcement.
-Be sure to white list the email address ashamroe[at]bookpublishing.com in order to receive our updates.
+Be sure to white list the email addresses jimb[at]bookpublishing.com and ashamroe[at]bookpublishing.com in order to receive our updates.

 Judging will be based on quality of content, originality, design, and production with an emphasis on innovation and social relevance.
 Our judging panel includes experts from the fields of editing, design, reviewing, bookselling and library.
 Learn more about the IPPY judging criteria.

 Three to five medalists per category will be named on about April 10th; medals to be presented during an awards ceremony in New York City, on the eve of the BookExpo America convention (date TBA).
 All medalists and one guest may attend the awards ceremony at no charge; additional guests for a fee.
-Those not attending will receive medalist packets by mail.
+All winners will receive medalists packets by mail.

 AWARDS AND RECOGNITION

-Each announced medal-winning book will receive a gold, silver or bronze medal, a personalized certificate, and 20 foil seals.
-Related publicity includes the awards event, a print and online advertising campaign (in 2014 and 2015 ads ran at Shelf Awareness), and year-long exposure at IndependentPublisher.com.
+Each announced medal-winning book will receive a packet containing gold, silver or bronze medal, a personalized certificate, and 20 foil seals.
+Related publicity includes the awards event, a print and online advertising campaign at sites such as Shelf Awareness and Publishers Weekly, and year-long exposure at IndependentPublisher.com.
 Learn more about the benefits of winning.